jamesmh/JavaScript-Sql/README.md

   var firstNames = $ql(peopleArray).select( (person) => person.name.first + ' ' + person.name.last);
 ```
 ## OrderBy

+Order By will sort your array.
+The ways to use it are:

 #### Just Tell It What To Order By:
 Just like the Sql Order By statement, we can just tell the method what property to sort on.
 ```